 What Workers Want: How to Better Support Mental Health at Work

-In what some may consider a silver lining, the pandemic shined a light on previously unexamined areas of peoples’ lives—causing many to shift their priorities, rethink their work/life balance and reevaluate what really matters.
+The pandemic shined a light on previously unexamined areas of peoples’ lives—causing many to shift their priorities, rethink their work/life balance and reevaluate what really matters.
 And, these moments of clarity are unlikely to be forgotten anytime soon.
-As evidenced by the Great Resignation, workers want a change in their working lives and are prepared to leave their jobs in overwhelming numbers if they don’t feel support for their mental health at work.
+Workers want a change in their working lives and are prepared to leave their jobs if they don’t feel support for their mental health at work.

 For instance, according to a FlexJobs survey, 56% of workers listed flexibility in their workday as the top way that their employer could better support them.
 In fact, remote work is considered the most important element to compensation and benefit packages, ranked only behind salary.
 Encouraging time off and offering mental health days were tied for second at 43%, and 28% said increased PTO and better health insurance were needed.
 Evidently, adopting a remote or hybrid work model could go far in many organizations, although that may not always be realistic depending on the role or industry.
 Fortunately, there are other ways that employers can ensure employee wellbeing.

 Actionable Ways to Prioritize Mental Health for Employees

 The problem is clear: Employees are suffering mentally, emotionally, psychologically and even physically.
 So, to effectively prioritize the mental health of employees, it must be woven into the fabric of a company’s culture.
 The following are a few actionable ways you can do so.